jamf/jamfprotect/siem_examples/Microsoft Azure Sentinel/README.md

 ![](https://github.com/jamf/jamfprotect/blob/e4992fcb9651aa7e92157e436197dbd2d31a28bd/siem_examples/Microsoft%20Azure%20Sentinel/.Microsoft_Azure_Sentinel_Incidents.png)

-## Please note that all resources contained within this repository are provided as-is and are not officially supported by Jamf Support.
+**Disclaimer:** All resources contained in this repository are provided as-is and are not officially supported by Jamf Support.